What is collagen protein?

 Skin is made up of collagen protein but, as we age, our bodies produce less quantities of collagen.
 This reduction in collagen results in our skin becoming less elastic and more loose, causing creases or wrinkles to slowly develop over time which leads to fine lines and sagging skin.
 Skin issues are a natural and normal part of the ageing process so many people take collagen protein powder for skin health.

-Increasing collagen intake can make your skin appear firmer and smoother.
-Adding collagen to your diet can also help reduce the appearance of stretch marks and cellulite.
+Increasing collagen intake may make your skin appear firmer and smoother.
+Adding collagen to your diet might also help reduce the appearance of stretch marks and cellulite.
 As skin loses elasticity and becomes thinner, cellulite may be more visible.
-Some studies have shown that collagen supplements can help slow down ageing by reducing wrinkles, adding moisture, and improving skin elasticity.
+Some studies have shown that collagen supplements may help slow down ageing by reducing wrinkles, adding moisture, and improving skin elasticity.

-Read about how collagen can help skin health and radiance.
+Read about how collagen might help skin health and radiance.